 If you like espresso drinks, you’ll find more variety with Nespresso Original than the Vertuo models.
 There are 38 different espresso pods for the Original line.
 There is a wide range of both intensity levels and caffeine levels to pick from.
 In contrast, there are only 14 espresso pods for Vertuo (some single and some double shots).

 If that is not enough variety for you, you may want to consider Keurig vs Nespresso.
 You won’t be able to make espresso with Keurig, but you’ll have many more coffees to choose from.
-Remember, there are ZERO coffee pods for the Original line.
+Remember, there are NO coffee pods for the Original line.

 You’ll see that the single espresso pods are cheaper for the Original line vs the Vertuo line.
 That’s another reason why espresso drinkers are usually better off with an Original.
 However, you’ll notice that the Vertuo double espresso pod is a great value vs two Original espresso pods.
-You’d save 40 cents if you use a single Vertuo double instead of two Original singles.
+You’d save 45 cents if you use a single Vertuo double instead of two Original singles.
 Keep this in mind if you tend to make larger espresso drinks.

 3rd Party Compatible Pods

 Other than Nespresso pods, you’ll only be able to find Vertuo Pods by Starbucks.
 These tend to be slightly more expensive than the Nespresso capsules.
 There are no other third party Vertuoline capsules.
 There likely won’t be until around 2030 when a patent on the Vertuo pod design expires.